mehulagg/gitlab/doc/api/releases/index.md

 ## Create a release

 Create a release.
-Developer level access to the project is required to create a release.
+Maintainer level access to the project is required to create a release.

 ```plaintext
 POST /projects/:id/releases